lablup/rraft-py/README.md

 # rraft-py

+⚠️ This repository is not yet production-ready.
+I'd recommend not use this lib yet unless you're not interested in contributing to this bindings.
+The API will change.

 This crate provides Python bindings for the *[tikv/raft-rs](https://github.com/tikv/raft-rs)* crate, allowing for integration of the [*Raft consensus algorithm*](https://en.wikipedia.org/wiki/Raft_(algorithm)) in Python applications.

 The `raft-rs` crate implements the *Raft consensus algorithm*, which is a widely used and well-documented method for maintaining a replicated state machine in a distributed system.